 - Panic disorder

-- Guidelines for the prevention and treatment of acute stress disorder, PTSD and complex PTSD
+- Guidelines for the prevention and treatment of acute stress disorder, posttraumatic stress disorder and complex PTSD

 Post-traumatic stress disorder: what is it?